-- · Listen carefully to the child and keep an open mind, no judgement should be made - Not ask leading questions, that is a question which suggests its own answer - Reassure the child but give no guarantee of absolute confidentiality.
+- Listen carefully to the child and keep an open mind, no judgement should be made - Not ask leading questions, that is a question which suggests its own answer - Reassure the child but give no guarantee of absolute confidentiality.
 The member of staff will need to explain that they need to pass the information to the Designated Person who will ensure they correct action is undertaken. - Must keep accurate written record of the conversation.
 The record should include the date, time and place of conversation and the essence of what was imparted and by whom and in whose presence.
-The record must be kept in a secure location and handed to the Designated Person. - Inform the DSO without delay - Not to withhold any information - Not to investigate - · Ask leading questions - Repeatedly question/ask the child to repeat the disclosure over and over
+This must be written in the Cause for concern Form.
+The record/form must be kept in a secure location and handed immediately to the Designated Safeguarding Lead. - Inform the DSL without delay - Not to withhold any information - Not to investigate - Ask leading questions - Repeatedly question/ask the child to repeat the disclosure over and over